-You cannot rely on this type of idiot for anything at all.
-They are capable of sending you an email to ask your email address.
-Don’t trust them and don’t wait until they’ll put the blame of their inefficiency on you.
-As a general rule, I speak to my clients and the freelancers I hire at least twice a week, and I am to meet them in person at least once a month, if possible.
-Regular communication between you and your coworkers should never stop, whether they are idiots or not.
+Don’t trust them and don’t wait until they’ll blame you for their stupidity.
+As a general rule, I speak to my clients and the freelancers I hire at least twice a week, and I try to meet them in person at least once a month, if possible.
+Regular communication between you and your coworkers should never stop, whether they are stupid as shit or not.

-In fact, all human beings are victims of a cognitive bias wherein people of low ability suffer from some illusory superiority, mistakenly assessing their cognitive ability as being greater than it really is.
-On the other hand, people of high ability tend to underestimate their own competence and erroneously presume that tasks that come easy for them will come effortlessly for other people to perform as well.
+All human beings are victims of a cognitive bias wherein people of low ability suffer from some illusory superiority, mistakenly assessing their cognitive ability as being greater than it is.
+On the other hand, people of high ability tend to underestimate their competence and erroneously presume that tasks that come easy for them will come effortlessly for other people to perform as well.

 This is called the Dunning-Kruger effect.

-I strongly believe that the ones that never lose empathy for their fellow human beings really are the cleverest out there.
-This is the reason why I’m trying hard to stop labelling other people as idiots, either aloud or in my mind.
+I strongly believe that the ones that, no matter what, never lose empathy for their fellow human beings are the cleverest.
+This is the reason why I’m trying hard to stop labelling other people as idiots, either aloud or into my mind.

-Remember: no matter how clever you are, you will always be a sort of idiot for somebody else, so let’s just try to help each other by becoming more compassionate.
+Remember: no matter how brilliant you are, you will always be a sort of idiot for somebody else, so let’s just try and help each other by becoming more compassionate.

 After all, we are all on the same boat.